edgedelta/docs/docs/installation/helm.md

 > **Note**
 >
 > You can also add environment variables or refer secrets as environment variables using commented samples in the values.yml file.
 For additional environment variables, you can download and edit [https://edgedelta.github.io/k8s/edgedelta-agent.yml](https://edgedelta.github.io/k8s/edgedelta-agent.yml).
 > To learn more, review the [Environment Variables](https://docs.edgedelta.com/installation/environment-variables/) document, specially the **Examples - Kubernetes (yml configuration) section**.

-3. Review the following output:
+3.Review the following output:

 ```
 NAME: edgedelta